walle89/apt-mirror-speed-test/README.md

 # APT mirror speed test

-Speed and latency testing of Ubuntu and Debian mirrors.
+Performs speed and latency testing of Ubuntu and Debian mirrors.

+## System requirements

+Only internet-connected Linux-based systems with Curl are supported.

 ## Ubuntu